1963 South Vietnamese coup d'état: Plotting by mid-level officers

 In mid-1963, one group was composed of mid-level officers such as colonels, majors, and captains.
-Colonel Đỗ Mậu director of military security was in this group, which was coordinated by Trần Kim Tuyến, South Vietnam's director of intelligence.
+Colonel Đỗ Mậu, director of military security, was in this group, which was coordinated by Trần Kim Tuyến, South Vietnam's director of intelligence.
 Tuyến had been a palace insider, but a rift had developed in recent years, and he began plotting as early as 1962.
 As South Vietnam was a police state, Tuyến was a powerful figure and had many contacts.
 Another person in this group was Colonel Phạm Ngọc Thảo, an undetected communist agent who was deliberately fomenting infighting among the officers and mismanaging the Strategic Hamlet Program in order to destabilise the Saigon government.

-Tuyến's group had many officers who were members of the opposition Việt Nam Quốc Dân Đảng and Đại Việt Quốc Dân Đảng, who had been discriminated against on issues of promotions, which were preferentially given to members of the regime's secret Cần Lao Party, a secret Catholic organisation responsible for maintaining Diệm's grip on power.
-These included commanders of airborne, marine and tank units from the 5th Division, mostly at battalion level.
+Tuyến's group had many officers who were members of the opposition Việt Nam Quốc Dân Đảng and Đại Việt Quốc Dân Đảng, who had been discriminated against on issues of promotions, which were preferentially given to members of the regime's Cần Lao Party, a secret Catholic organisation responsible for maintaining Diệm's grip on power.
+These officers included commanders of airborne, marine and tank units from the 5th Division, mostly at battalion level.

 When Tuyến's machinations were uncovered, he was exiled by Nhu.
 Mậu and Thảo took over but their initial coup plans for 15 July were shelved when American CIA officer Lucien Conein instructed Thảo's superior, General Trần Thiện Khiêm, the head of the ARVN, to stop the coup on the grounds that it was premature.
 Thảo and Mậu's group resumed plotting, intending to move on 24 October and they recruited a total of 3000 men.
 They augmented their forces with an assortment of officers from auxiliary units such as from the Signal Corps, Transportation Corps and some RVNAF pilots.
 Mậu enlisted the help of Khiêm following Tuyến's departure into exile.
 Mậu gained the cooperation of an assortment of military and civilian dissidents known as the Military and Civilian Front for the Revolution in Vietnam (MCFRV).
 The MCFRV had started to plot independently in August and their leader was a cousin of Mậu.

 Thảo's 24 October coup was canceled after senior officers decided that their younger colleagues could not succeed without the help of General Tôn Thất Đính, a loyalist who controlled the III Corps.
 The generals sabotaged the younger officers by ordering one of their key regiments into the countryside to fight the communists.
 The younger officers' plot was integrated into the generals' larger group, and because Khiêm and Mậu were involved with both groups.

 After the coup was completed, the media learned that the conspiracy organised by Tuyến and Thảo had been more advanced than that of the generals' before the latter were integrated into the main plot.
 General Trần Văn Đôn threatened to have the younger officers arrested but Mậu intervened to protect them.